-Tip: When creating evidence based nutrition practice guidelines in areas where a MNT Protocol already exists, one strategy may be for the expert work group to begin with the outcome intervention and assessment factors identified in the protocol.
-If no MNT Protocol on the topic exists, then the work group will need to do some initial work to determine what factors are critical in each step of the nutrition care process.
+Tip: When creating evidence-based nutrition practice guidelines in areas where an MNT Protocol already exists, one strategy may be for the expert panel to begin with the outcome intervention and assessment factors identified in the protocol.
+If no MNT Protocol on the topic exists, then the panel will need to do some initial work to determine what factors are critical in each step of the nutrition care process.

-Reference: Nutrition Care Process Terminology (eNCPT) Reference Manual.
-Academy of Nutrition and Dietetics ©2015.
+Reference: Nutrition Care Process Terminology (eNCPT).
+Academy of Nutrition and Dietetics ©2022.